tatianaacostag/DevelopersDoc_site/content/en/docs/Services/PushPayments.md

 ## Considerations
 Take into account the following considerations:

+* Push payment is not a services included by default.
+You must request it and sign an annex to the contract to agree the fee and further conditions.
+Contact your Key Account Manager to contract this service.
 * Push payment allows local payouts only.
 The merchant may be international (under security and risk analysis) but they can only request local payouts using the funds collected in the processing country.<br>For example, if the merchant _ABC_ processes in Colombia and Peru, they can request payouts to third parties in Colombia using the funds collected in Colombia; they cannot request payouts to third parties in Peru using the funds collected in Colombia.
 * The merchant must prove the relationship between them and their third parties to guarantee that the transaction is legit.
 * For Gambling commerces, Push payments cannot be used to make refunds.
 Therefore, it is necessary to guarantee that the commerce is paying a prize.